AL333Z/ReactiveApplication/reactive_programming/glitch.md

 The image related to the program above shows how the state of the program results incorrect (`var3` is evaluated as 3 instead of 4) and that this also leads to a wasteful recomputation (since `var3` is computed one time more than the necessary).

 Glitches only happens when using a *push-based* evaluation model and can be avoided by arranging expressions in a topologically sorted graph.
-This implementation detail ensures that an expression in always evaluated after all its dependets have been evaluated.
+This implementation detail ensures that an expression is always evaluated after all its dependants have been evaluated.